ovh/cds/docs/content/workflows/pipelines/actions/builtin/junit.md

 ## Parameters

-* path: Path to a junit xml file
+* path: Path to a JUnit XML file

 ### Example